• Skip to main content

 Talking about marijuana use during adolescence is important.

-While the majority of local middle and high school students (80%) do not use marijuana,* experimentation with substances like marijuana, alcohol and tobacco during teenage years is common.
+While the majority of local middle and high school students (80%) do not use marijuana/cannabis,* experimentation with substances like cannabis, alcohol and tobacco during teenage years is common.
 Parents play a crucial role in preventing, delaying and reducing the use of these substances.

-Local data show that teens who believe their parents approve of marijuana use are five times as likely to use marijuana as teens who believe their parents disapprove of marijuana use (65% versus 13%).**
+Local data show that teens who believe their parents approve of cannabis use are five times as likely to use cannabis as teens who believe their parents disapprove of marijuana use (65% versus 13%).**

 Talk directly to young people, encourage them not to use, and help them make informed decisions.
 Some tips for parents include:

-• Talk to your children.
+- Talk to your children.
 It is never too early to start to have an age-appropriate, non-judgmental discussion.
-Be clear and specific about your family expectations about marijuana use.
+Be clear and specific about your family expectations about cannabis use.

-• Be a good role model.
+- Be a good role model.
 Not only do young people listen to what you say (even if they roll their eyeballs at you!), they watch what you do.
-Don’t drive under the influence, and don’t use marijuana around your children.
+Don’t drive under the influence, and don’t use cannabis around your children.

-• Safely store all marijuana products.
+- Safely store all cannabis products.
 Some products, particularly edible ones like gummy bears or brownies, may appeal to children.
-Store all marijuana products in child-resistant containers and lock them away like you would any medication or cleaning supply.
+Store all cannabis products in child-resistant containers and lock them away like you would any medication or cleaning supply.

 Resource: Marijuana Talk Kit

-The Partnership for Drug-Free Kids’ Marijuana Talk Kit includes facts on marijuana and its effects on teen brain development, common questions posed by teens and suggested responses, along with tips on keeping the conversation productive.
+The Partnership for Drug-Free Kids’ Marijuana Talk Kit includes facts on marijuana (cannabis) and its effects on teen brain development, common questions posed by youth and suggested responses, along with tips on keeping the conversation productive.

 Download the free Marijuana Talk Kit from Partnership for Drug-Free Kids here